molawson/repeatable/README.md

 Repeatable::Expression::RangeInYear.new(start_month: 10, end_month: 12, start_day: 1, end_day: 20)
 ```

+#### Schedule Errors

+If something in the argument passed into `Repeatable::Schedule.new` can't be handled by the `Schedule` or `Parser` (e.g. an expression hash key that doesn't match an existing expression class), a `Repeatable::ParseError` will be raised with a (hopefully) helpful error message.

 ### Getting information from a Schedule

 Ask a schedule to do a number of things.